Abdulrahmantommy/PUBG-Discord-Cog/README.md

 - Should correct most errors and at least output something.

 # Issues:
-- If your name is one of the game modes, or regions this won't work for you.
+- If your name is one of the game modes, *team*, or regions this won't work for you.